 1.1 We take privacy and the protection of personal information seriously.
 This Privacy Notice sets out details about how we gather, use and share personal information and about individual privacy rights.
 How we use personal information depends upon the context in which it is made available to us.
+For further information on how NQA is impacted by GDPR please read our statement.

 1.2 Our Data Protection Officer (DPO) provides help and guidance to make sure we apply good practice standards to protecting personal information.
 Our DPO can be reached by email at firstname.lastname@example.org if you have any questions about how we use personal information.